dangom/nilearn-cli/README.rst

 -----
 Convenient command line tools for `Nilearn <http://nilearn.github.io/>`_.
+Currently provides three tools:

-Currently only provides a single tool: connectome, which generates connectivity matrices from an input dataset.
+- connectome, which generates connectivity matrices from an input dataset.
+- region_extraction, which generates masks from connected regions in a statistical map.
+- surface_plot, which plots volumetric statistical maps into a surface and outputs a PNG.

 .. contents:: **Table of Contents**
     :backlinks: none